1897 visit by Chulalongkorn to Europe: Results and legacy

 The tour did not prevent further territorial loss for Siam: the right bank of the Mekong was ceded to France in 1904, Inner Cambodia to France in 1907, and four Malay sultanates to the British in 1909.
 However, his tour proved to be successful in securing Siam's place in the international community.
 Diplomatically, his visit preceded a rapprochement with France, although relations were always stronger with Britain.
-Siam also managed to strengthen its relation with Germany, lasting up to its declaration of war against Germany in World War I.' For the monarchies visited by Chulalongkorn, many positively viewed Siam as civilised and Chulalongkorn an "honourary European."
+Siam also managed to strengthen its relation with Germany, lasting up to its declaration of war against Germany in World War I.' For the monarchies visited by Chulalongkorn, many positively viewed Siam as civilised and Chulalongkorn an "honorary European."

 On his visit to France, Chulalongkorn became inspired to commission an equestrian statue erected in 1908 modelled off the equestrian statue of Louis XIV at Versailles.
 The statue was placed along Ratchadamnoen Avenue, which itself was modelled off Paris' Champs-Élysées.